japila-books/apache-spark-internals/docs/scheduler/TaskScheduler.md

 ====
 `postStartHook` is used when:

-* `SparkContext` is xref:ROOT:spark-SparkContext-creating-instance-internals.adoc#postStartHook[created] (right before considered fully initialized)
+* `SparkContext` is ROOT:spark-SparkContext-creating-instance-internals.md#postStartHook[created] (right before considered fully initialized)

-* Spark on YARN's `YarnClusterScheduler` is requested to xref:spark-on-yarn:spark-yarn-yarnclusterscheduler.adoc#postStartHook[postStartHook]
+* Spark on YARN's `YarnClusterScheduler` is requested to spark-on-yarn:spark-yarn-yarnclusterscheduler.md#postStartHook[postStartHook]
 ====

 == [[applicationId]][[appId]] Unique Identifier of Spark Application